 What is Calcium?

-Calcium is the most abundant mineral in the body.
+Calcium is an electrolyte and the most abundant mineral in the body.
 Calcium is necessary for the healthy and development of bones and teeth, and it participates in blood pressure regulation, blood clotting, muscle contraction, and nerve signal transmission.1,2

 Benefits of Calcium

 Calcium is primarily stored in bones.
 If we don’t get enough calcium from our diet, the body will take calcium from bones to ensure normal cell function.
 This can lead to weakened bones over time and may raise the risk of osteoporosis.1,2 Calcium and vitamin D have been identified as nutrients of concern in the Dietary Guidelines for Americans because most people do not consume adequate amounts of these nutrients.3

 Foods High in Calcium

 Milk and other dairy foods aren’t the only way to get your daily recommended intake of calcium.
 Some non-dairy options include calcium-fortified orange juice, kale, soybeans, some varieties of tofu, canned sardines, and white beans.4

 Vitamin D acts to greatly increase the amount of calcium that the intestines can absorb from food and is essential for balancing calcium in the body.